 Do I need pre-approval before removing turf?

 Yes.
-ABCWUA requires pre-approval of the conversion plan before any turf is removed for the rebate.
+ABCWUA requires application, initial inspection, and approval of the conversion plan before any turf is removed for the rebate.
 Removing turf first can disqualify the project.
-Pre-approval also typically requires inspection of the existing turf condition.

 What if my turf is already removed?